raballew/okd-the-hard-way/docs/12-nodes.md

 label `node-role.kubernetes.io/compute: ""`.
 Nodes with label
 `node-role.kubernetes.io/master: ""` should only execute the control plane whereas `node-role.kubernetes.io/storage: ""` serves the storage backend.
-There are are many more usecases not covered by this lab such as dedicated build nodes or staging environments which require even more fine tuning but the concepts show here apply to all of them.
+There are are many more use cases not covered by this lab such as dedicated build nodes or staging environments which require even more fine tuning but the concepts show here apply to all of them.

-Create seperate a machine config pool (MCP) for each usecase:
+Create separate a machine config pool (MCP) for each use case:

 ```bash
 [okd@services ~]$ oc apply -f ~/okd-the-hard-way/src/12-nodes/mcp-compute.yaml